AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 - raw annotation and gene_symbol conversion

-### metadata
+### sample metadata

-The SCPCP000006_metadata.tsv file in cell-type-wilms-tumor-06 contains clinical information related to the samples in the dataset.
+The OpenScPCA-analysis/data/current/SCPCP000006/single_cell_metadata.tsv file contains clinical information related to the samples in the dataset.
 Some information can be helpful for annotation and validation:

 - treatment: Some of the samples have been pre-treated with chemotherapy and some are upfront resection.
 We expect few changes between the 2 conditions, including a higher immune infiltration and more DNA damages pathways in treated samples.

 - histology: the COG classifies Wilms tumor as either (i) Favorable or (ii) Anaplastic.
 Some differenices are expected, some marker genes or pathways are associated with anaplasia (see sets of marker gene).

 ## Output files